-Live-client clinics are a cornerstone of Loyola's highly ranked Tax Law program.
+Live-client clinics are a cornerstone of Loyola's Tax Law program, which is ranked No. 6 nationally and has been ranked in the top 10 by U.S. News & World Report for the last decade.
 The IRS Small Case Tax Clinic is one of five tax law clinics offered.

-- Students will learn the structure of the IRS and Tax Court, small case procedures, ethics and disclosure issues. - Participants will handle several small cases on behalf of the IRS, including filing answers and dispositive motions, working with taxpayers to settle cases and litigating the cases in Tax Court. - Students in the clinic are supervised by senior attorneys from the IRS Office of Chief Counsel.
+- >> Students will learn the structure of the IRS and Tax Court, small case procedures, ethics and disclosure issues. - Participants will handle several small cases on behalf of the IRS, including filing answers and dispositive motions, working with taxpayers to settle cases and litigating the cases in Tax Court. - Students in the clinic are supervised by senior attorneys from the IRS Office of Chief Counsel.